tchoi8/teachingasart2018/assignments/8_Finalproposal/sam_hains.md

 When we think about generative design, often the first thing that comes to mind is geometric shapes and patterns - However as we labour over various bouncing ball experiments in Processing we should not fail to consider that the internet is in itself a gigantic, data-driven generative system.
 I would like to encourage students to think more broadly  and critically about possibilities of 'Generativity' amidst the pulsating data megatropolis that is contemporary internet culture.

-In order to take full advantage of the generative nature of internet data culture we benefit from beginning a learning journey into basic automation, data appropriation and hacker tools.
+In order to take advantage of the generative nature of the internet we benefit from beginning a learning journey into basic automation, data appropriation and hacker tools.

-This workshop will introduce students to the practice of web-scraping and python scripting as a fundamental computation skill for artists wishing to engage critically with our current technological context.
+This workshop will introduce students to the practice of web-scraping, command line tools and python scripting as a fundamental computation skill for artists wishing to engage critically with our current technological context.

 Understandably, we must tread carefully when it comes to appropriation  - which is why I would like to spend 15-20 minutes grounding the workshop in some critical notions of hacker culture and appropriation.
 I need to find some better resources for this but at the moment the concept of [Detourement](https://en.wikipedia.org/wiki/D%C3%A9tournement) seems relevant here - the notion of "Hijacking" cultural materials to counter or explicate an underlying ideology.